skye-codes/jtemporal.github.io/_drafts/rb-project-dep-gemfile.md

 ## What is a Gemfile?

-Well before explaining what this file is, you need to understand a little bit about Ruby projects.
-Each project, independent of the language you are using, usually has a list of dependencies that are required for this project to run.
-For Ruby projects, this list of dependency management is made using a system known as Gemfile.
+Before explaining what this file is, you need to understand a little bit about Ruby projects.
+Usually, each project, independent of the language you are using, has a list of dependencies that are required for the said project to run.
+For Ruby projects, this dependency management list is made using a system known as Gemfile.

-Each package/library you install for use by your project is a _gem_.
-Just as Jekyll itself is a gem, you may need, for example, Jekyll plugins to do things on your site such as paging posts, including SEO, and even automatically building an XML feed.
-To install and manage such plugins, Gemfile is used.
+Each package/library you need install to run your project is called a _gem_.
+Just as Jekyll itself is a gem, you may need, for example, Jekyll plugins to do things on your site such as paginating post lists, including SEO and even automatically building an XML feed.
+To install and manage such plugins, we use a Gemfile.

 ## My theme does not have a Gemfile